 Just chew on that for a moment.
 Google can’t do that, and maybe the next search engine that can do that can beat Google.
 What’s old is always what’s new again.

 To our knowledge, no one has used Parallel Sysplex clusters on mainframes to the full scale, and a lot of that has to do with the cost of the systems, the software, and the networking.
 But as we have pointed out before, using a $50 million system at nearly 100 percent utilization is practically the same, in terms of real price/performance, as running a $10 million system at 20 percent utilization.
 It is very hard to keep these distributed systems truly busy all the time, and IBM is the master of this in the enterprise.
-This is IBM’s real edge, and the issue is more than it created a knife with Power Systems when what it needed to forge was a sword.
+This is IBM’s real edge, and the issue is more that it created a knife with Power Systems when what it needed to forge was a broadsword.

 That’s our two cents as we contemplate IBM’s second quarter financial results.